 What's the difference between a low cost spay/neuter clinic and a full service hospital procedure?
 Why are they so much cheaper?

 Pet owners have choices when choosing where to have their pet spayed or neutered however it is best to be fully informed when making those choices.
 We are here to support you in which ever choice you make.
 Having your pet spayed or neutered has many health benefits and is an important part of pet ownership.
 Low cost spay/neuter clinics play an important role in making this important procedure accessible to all pet owners, especially those with financial limitations.
 They are generally very safe and staffed with licensed veterinarians and fill a need in the community.
 Spay/neuter clinics operate on volume and are designed to offer fast, "no frills" surgical care to get as many patients through the door as possible at the lowest cost possible.
-Multiple patients are dropped off at the same time and then lined-up in an assembly line process.
-They are financed by public and business charitable donation to keep the fee down and fees generated go back into the operation of the shelter and the staff employed, however volunteers are vital to make these operations feasible.
-Increasingly, shelters are starting to offer surgical and wellness services to help fund their operations as a shifting trends in shelter models are occurring.
-Full service hospitals, on the other hand do not get outside funding through donation, employ multiple certified and trained professionals (not volunteers to keep costs down) and are well equipped to handle routine and emergency care.
+Multiple patients are dropped off at the same time and then are prepared and recovered in an assembly line process.
+Low cost spay/neuter clinics are financed by public and business charitable donation to keep the fees down, and fees generated go back into the operation of the shelter and the staff employed, however volunteers are vital to make these operations feasible.
+Volunteers may or may not have previous veterinary medical care training.
+Staffing with trained professionals is very expensive for shelters, so their may be a bare bones professional staff present.
+Shelter medicine and services are highly dependent on a volunteer labour force.
+Increasingly, shelters are starting to offer surgical and wellness services to help fund their operations as shifting trends in shelter models are occurring.
+Full service hospitals, on the other hand, do not get outside funding through donation, employ multiple certified and trained professionals and are well equipped to handle routine and emergency care.
 If you are looking for individual care geared toward your pet then a high volume low cost spay/neuter clinic may not be for you.

 1) Low-cost clinics do not typically require or offer bloodwork before surgery.